Anne Poleska: International competition

-At the European Championships she won the silver medal in the 200-meter breaststroke in 2002 in Berlin.
+At the European Championships, she won the silver medal in the 200-meter breaststroke in 2002 in Berlin.
 She captured two gold medals at the 2004 Vienna and 2005 Triest European Short-Course Championships in the 200-meter breaststroke.
-Poleska won two additional silver medals in 2003 Dublin and 2006 Helsinki European Championships in the 200-meter breaststroke, and two bronze medals in 2002 Riesa and 2007 Debrecen European Championships in the 200-meter breaststroke.
-In total She also won 14 German national titles.
+Poleska won two additional silver medals in 2003 Dublin and 2006 Helsinki European Championships in the 200-meter breaststroke, and two bronze medals at the 2002 Riesa and 2007 Debrecen European Championships in the 200-meter breaststroke.
+In total, she also won 14 German national titles.
 Poleksa placed 2nd at the 2005 World Championships in Montreal, Canada.

-As noted earlier, as a Senior at Alabama in December 2004, Poleska dominated the competition to win the 200 meter breaststroke at the 2004 European Championship in Vienna, Austria, touching out Austria's Mirna Jukic.
-She stayed closed to Jukic and then passed her in the third fifty meters.
+As noted earlier, as a senior at Alabama in December 2004, Poleska dominated the competition to win the 200 meter breaststroke at the 2004 European Championship in Vienna, Austria, touching out Austria's Mirna Jukic.
+She stayed close to Jukic and then passed her in the third fifty meters.
 Poleska won the race by a full second, finishing with a time of 2:21.79.

 Poleska married German rower and 2004 Olympian Jochen Urban.